ibm-cloud-docs/apiconnect/creating_apis.md

         https://apiconnect-33e7b062-092b-4227-af97-047499dab2e7.<Bluemix org>-<Bluemix space>.apic.<domain name>$(request.path)
         ```
         If you did not make a note of this value, you can retrieve by going to the management URL returned in
         step 7.
-You can also retrieve it by logging in to {{site.data.keyword.Bluemix_short}} and viewing your app information.
+You can also retrieve it by logging in to {{site.data.keyword.Bluemix_notm}} and viewing your app information.
         - **TLS Profile**: Insert the API invoke tls-profile.
 For example:
         ```
         client:Loopback-client